what's wrong with animal tourism?

 Interacting with or touching manatees is not only wrong, it's illegal.
 Disturbing them can affect their natural feeding, safety and behavior.
 Also, boats.

 Pigs are stranded on an island, living completely unnatural lives without adequate food, fresh water, shelter or protection, are abused and sometimes killed by tourists, and also routinely killed by locals for population control.

-Baby elephants are kidnapped from their families and imprisoned to a life of torture where they are beaten into submission with barbaric instruments like large sharp steel hooks called bullhooks.
+Elephants are kidnapped from their families and imprisoned to a life of torture where they are beaten into submission with barbaric instruments like steel hooks called bullhooks.
 And, they cry.
 Because they're sad.

 Camels are mistreated and abused for rides and photos.
 They're chained, muzzled, beat with hooks, starved and tied together and riden, causing stress, painful joint diseases and arthritis, and also diseases from exposure.